laminar-protocol/flow-protocol-ethereum/README.md

 Flow protocols have the following properties：

-- **Instant Liquidity**: traders trade against smart contracts (or runtime modules in Polkadot/Substrate terms) not order book, hence there's instant and infinite liquidity provided that the collateral ratio doesn't fall below threshold.
+- **Instant Liquidity**: traders trade against smart contracts (or runtime modules in Polkadot/Substrate terms) instead of order books, hence there's instant and infinite liquidity, provided that the collateral ratio doesn't fall below the preset liquidation threshold.

-- **Asset Efficiency for traders**: while all positions are over-collateralized, traders only put up collateral for the position value , the rest of the risk is taken on by liquidity providers.
-In return liquidity providers earn a fee e.g. in the form of spread in Forex case.
-Savvy liquidity providers would have means to hedge their risks on or off chain depending on the asset type and their own strategy.
+- **Asset Efficiency for traders**: While all positions are over-collateralized, ***traders only need to put up collateral for the value of the positions***.
+The rest of the risks are taken on by the liquidity providers.
+In return, liquidity providers earn transaction fees, e.g. in the form of a bid and ask spread in a Forex case.
+Savvy liquidity providers would have initiatives to hedge their risks on- or off-chain, depending on the asset type and their risk management strategies.
+Margin traders will also be able to trade against the liquidity pools, that ***traders’ risks and liabilities are capped by the margin locked***, while their potential profits are also secured by the protocol.

-- **Better trading experience**: traders in current off-chain market e.g. Forex are challenged by opaque pricing and price manipulation.
-Flow protocol enables transparent pricing and transparent counter-party actions governed by the protocol and the community, while providing the trading experience comparable to the off-chain ones.
+- **Better trading experience**: Flow Protocols enable ***transparent pricing and counter-party actions*** governed by the protocol and the community while providing an excellent trading experience comparable to the off-chain services.
+When collateralized positions are at risk, they will be open to the public for liquidation with rewards, which ensure the soundness and safety of the liquidity pools.

-- **Integrated money market**: assets deposited into the protocols both from the traders and liquidity providers will earn interest to further increase on-chain liquidity.
+- **Integrated money market**: assets deposited into the protocols both from the traders and liquidity providers will earn interest that further increases on-chain liquidity.
 We look to work with DeFi partners such as Compound.Finance for Ethereum implementation to enable such service via a general interface with multiple providers.

-- **Tokenized positions**: synthetic stable fiat assets are tokenized as fToken (Flow Token) e.g. fEUR.
-Margin positions that allows traders to leverage long or short an asset are tokenized as margin Tokens e.g. sEURUSD.20x as short EUR with leverage of 20:1.
-Tokenized positions enables fluidity of the assets e.g. easily trading ERC20 fTokens and margin tokens in open markets, or as building blocks of other financial services, or other programmable use cases that we can't wait for programmers and the community to explore.
+- **Tokenized positions**: Users can deposit USD stablecoins in exchange for synthetic stable fiat assets in the form of fTokens (Flow Tokens) e.g. fEUR.
+Traders can also tokenize margin positions connected to their short or long leveraged positions.
+These tokenized positions enable fluidity across asset classes, e.g. through easily tradable fTokens and margin tokens in open markets, or as building blocks of other financial services.
+We can't wait for programmers and the community to explore further use cases!

 Below we will introduce the following protocols
-- Collateralized Synthetic Asset Protocol (draft design and implementation)
+- Collateralized Synthetic Asset Protocol (draft design and implementation available)
-- Money Market Protocol (design is being finalized)
+- Money Market Protocol (to be published, design is being finalized)
-- Collateralized Margin Trading Protocol (design is being finalized)
+- Collateralized Margin Trading Protocol (to be published, design is being finalized)

-For formal verfication on the synthetic asset design, please refer to the [Flow Synthetic Asset Whitepaper](https://github.com/laminar-protocol/flow-protocol-whitepaper)
+For formal verification on the synthetic asset design, please refer to the [Flow Synthetic Asset Whitepaper](https://github.com/laminar-protocol/flow-protocol-whitepaper)

 ## Collateralized Synthetic Asset Protocol
 The collateralized synthetic asset protocol allows user to mint non-USD stable-coin fToken e.g. fEUR or fJPY using USD stable-coin e.g. DAI or equivalent as collateral.
 There are a number of use cases for fToken
-- as the basis for Forex margin trading protocol
+- as the basis for margin trading protocol
-- as general purpose stable-coin/currency for payment
+- as general purpose stable-coin/currency for payments
-- as sore of value where holders can deposit it into money market to earn interest
+- as a sore of value where holders can deposit it into money market to earn interest

 ### Liquidity Pool
 Liquidity pool is set up by a liquidity provider for a particular fToken, where a certain amount of funds e.g. USD stable-coins are locked in it to serve as collateral, the spreads (bid and ask spread for a given Forex symbol e.g. EURUSD) are set up which is essentially fees to the liquidity provider, and liquidity provider's own collateral ratio is set.